Pumpkin Seeds: The Tiny Seeds That Pack An Incredible Healthy Punch

 A good source of fiber.

 It's recommended that men eat about 38 grams of fiber per day and women about 25 grams.
 Unfortunately, the stats show Americans are only eating about half of what's recommended.
 More fiber could contribute to better colon health, a stronger immune system, and may help prevent diabetes and cardiovascular disease.
 If you're looking to up your fiber intake, you can look to pumpkin seeds.
 Just an ounce of pumpkin seeds will give you 20 percent of the recommended daily intake for fiber.

 Improve heart health.

 Research suggests that pumpkin seeds may help improve heart health due to their high amount of essential fatty acids, antioxidants, magnesium, and zinc.
-Some studies also found that eating pumpkin seeds may help lower blood pressure and increase "good" cholesterol, which may help reduce your risk of developing heart disease.
+Some studies also found that eating pumpkin seeds may help lower blood pressure and increase "good" HDL cholesterol, which may help reduce your risk of developing heart disease.

 May help you sleep better.

 Eating pumpkin seeds may improve sleep thanks to an essential amino acid called tryptophan.
 Pumpkin seeds contain a high level of tryptophan, which is necessary for our body to prepare for sleep.
 Tryptophan is also in turkey, which could explain the food coma after Thanksgiving dinner.
 The body turns tryptophan into a B vitamin called niacin, which helps the body create serotonin.
 This is important because serotonin is a chemical that plays a critical role in sleep and regulating our melatonin levels.
 So, incorporating more tryptophan into our diet via pumpkin seeds may improve our sleep quality.